 Paranormal, Theories of the

-There are a number of alternative positions regarding the existence of occultism, magic, siddhis, and non-ultratetch-generated supernormal powers in general.
+There are a number of positions regarding the existence of paranormal phenomena such as occultism, magic, siddhis, and non-ultratech-generated supernormal powers in general.
 These vary according to polity, clades, and memeticities in the civilized galaxy and beyond.
-While there are a great many options, including many proposed by transapients that are incomprehensible to subsingularity sophonts, the four most common can be distinguished as follows:
+While there are a great many options, including a few proposed by transapients that are incomprehensible to subsingularity sophonts, they fall into three main categories as follows:

-Scepticism or Physicalism: There is no unambiguous and repeatable evidence for powers of any kind.
-Whilst there are reports and anecdotes galore, none have ever been confirmed.
-Everything else given a mundane explanation, can be explained as subversive nanite cybertelepathy, and so on.
-This is the position of a great many physicalist sects and ideologies, and is widely held in a great many civilizations.
-Critics charge that this stance selectively ignores or reinterprets a huge amount of factual material.
+Materialism: There is no unambiguous and repeatable evidence for supernatural powers of any kind.
+Whilst there are reports and anecdotes, none have ever been confirmed.
+Everything else can be given a mundane explanation, explained as subversive nanite cybertelepathy, and so on.
+This is the position of a great many physicalist sects and ideologies, is widely held in a great many civilizations, and is by far the majority position amongst Terragens in general.
+Critics claim that this stance selectively ignores or reinterprets factual material.

-Supernaturalism: This goes in the reverse direction by acknowledging the literal existence of God or Gods, Spirits, and other beings of religion.
-This is a very popular option among many inhabitants of the galaxy.
+Supernaturalism: This goes in the reverse direction by affirming belief in the literal existence of God or Gods, Spirits, and other beings of religion.
+However, these beings are thought to intervene in this universe only subtly and when they want to, and their power cannot be summoned by ordinary sophonts.
+This is the next most popular option among Terragens.

 - Occult, Occultism, Occultist